caomenglong1/measurement-kit/include/measurement_kit/README.md

 You can alternatively pass Measurement Kit a JSON that contains all the options you would like to set, with `mk_task_set_options`.
 This function will return false if the JSON does not parse, and true otherwise.
-The options will be actually processed when the task starts, hence, as stated above, you may notice _later_ that specific options have wrong values.
+The options may not be processed immediately, as stated above, so a task may fail later on when it notices an option value is not acceptable.

 ```C
 MK_PUBLIC MK_BOOL mk_task_set_options(